Offshoring and outsourcing are often mistaken for each other. However, these terms have distinct meanings and are not always interchangeable.

 Specialized Outsourcing Services

-One of the key ways outsourcing firms set themselves apart is by providing specialized services that they can manage more efficiently than their clients can on their own.
+A primary way outsourcing companies differentiate themselves is by offering specialized services that they can handle more efficiently than their clients could independently.

-• Call Center Outsourcing – Businesses hire external teams to handle customer support, sales, and inquiries using call center softwares
+- Call Center Outsourcing – Businesses hire external teams to manage customer support, sales, and inquiries using call center software

 Again, not all these functions are outsourced offshore.